phajy/DiscDegeneracies/poster/main.typ

   X-ray observations of "broad iron lines" are an extremely powerful probe of the spacetime, corona, and accretion environment around black holes.

   A hot corona produces X-rays by inverse-Compton scattering thermal photons from the accretion disc.
-These X-rays reach the observer directly as well as illuminating the accretion disc.
+These X-rays reach the observer directly as well as illuminating the disc itself.
 The back-scattered spectrum from the disc contains a strong iron K$alpha$ line that is broadened and skewed by the relativistic effects.
 The precise geometry of the disc and corona is uncertain.

   #figure(
     block(image("figs/disc_and_reflection.jpg", width: 50%), stroke: 6pt, inset: SPACING, radius: SPACING, fill: white),
-    caption: ["Lamppost" corona illuminating a razor-thin accretion disc.]
+    caption: [Figure 1: "Lamppost" corona illuminating a razor-thin accretion disc.]
   )

   #figure(
     block(image("figs/blurred_reflection.svg", width: 80%), stroke: 6pt, inset: SPACING, radius: SPACING, fill: white),
-    caption: [The reflection spectrum is relativistically blurred.
-The specifics of the broadening encode information about the disc, corona, and spacetime.], )
+    caption: [Figure 2: The reflection spectrum is relativistically blurred.
+This broadening encodes information about the disc, corona, and spacetime.], )

   #figure(
     block(image("figs/powerlaw_fit.svg", width: 80%), stroke: 6pt, inset: SPACING, radius: SPACING, fill: white),
-    caption: [Power-law fit to MCG --6-30-15 observations by _XMM-Newton_ and _NuSTAR_.
-The residuals clearly show the broad iron line and Compton hump.], )
+    caption: [Figure 3: Residuals to a power-law fit to MCG --6-30-15 observations by _XMM-Newton_ and _NuSTAR_ showing a broad iron line and Compton hump.], )
 ]